Changing Lines

 One changing line

-This is the most precise reading.
+This is often treated as the most focused reading.
 Read the specific line text (爻辞) of the changing line.
-It points to the exact pressure point or pivot of the situation.
-Also consider the transformed hexagram as the likely outcome.
+It points to a key pressure point or pivot of the situation.
+Also consider the transformed hexagram as a possible direction.

 Two changing lines

 Read both line texts.
 The upper changing line (higher position) is traditionally given more weight, as it represents the more developed stage of the situation.
-The transformed hexagram shows the trajectory.
+The transformed hexagram suggests a possible trajectory.

 Three changing lines